The information below will be updated as entertainers and events are confirmed. Please call back to check for updates.

 When the lollies start to fly, the kids are right behind.
 Let the moment of mayhem prevail and the dental bills build up.
 As many lollies as the kids can collect, they can eat!

-Fireworks – At the Showgrounds approx 7pm Sat
+Fireworks – At the Showgrounds (6.30pm Sat)

 A spectacular display of fireworks from Kaboom!
 This starts at the Showground when the sun goes down.
 What a great way to start closing out the day.